dam5s/fsharp-react-starter/README.md

 ### Important Networking related files

  * [frontend/src/Networking/Http.fs](frontend/src/Networking/Http.fs) for the base implementation of sending a request for JSON or not.
- * [frontend/src/Networking/Json.fs](frontend/src/Networking/Json.fs) for Json decoding.
-I may end-up replacing these two with a thin-layer on top of [Thoth.Fetch](https://thoth-org.github.io/Thoth.Fetch/)
  * [frontend-tests/src/TestingSupport/MockWebServer.fs](frontend-tests/src/TestingSupport/MockWebServer.fs) for the test version of an HTTP server.
  * [frontend-tests/src/Components/JokePage.test.fs](frontend-tests/src/Components/JokePage.test.fs) for example tests.